-b.
-Child Abuse History Clearance (free for volunteers)

 - a.
+Pennsylvania Criminal History Record Check (free for volunteers) - a.
+The quickest way to obtain this clearance is to go online: PA Criminal History Record Check - b.
+Child Abuse History Clearance (free for volunteers) - a.
 Visit the following website to obtain the clearance.
-An online account must be created: Child Abuse History Clearance - b.
-The alternative method for obtaining this clearance is to complete and mail the form.
-A copy of the form can be found in Appendix A.

-c.
-FBI Fingerprint Clearance
+An online account must be created: Child Abuse History Clearance - c.
+FBI Fingerprint Clearance - a.

-- a.
 All CYO coaches must obtain an FBI Fingerprint Clearance.
 Information on how to complete this requirement can be found here: FBI Fingerprint Clearance - i.
 Applicants must register before going to the fingerprint site.
 Registration is available online at Identogo Registration - ii.
-CYO Volunteers applying for the FBI fingerprint clearance must use the following code: 1KG6Y3. - iii.
+CYO Volunteers must use the following code: 1KG6ZJ - iii.
 Retain your "UE ID" number and submit this to your school/parish.